r4victor/tenthousandmeters/website_generator/content/pages/about.md

 ## Support

 You can help me cover hosting expenses by signing up on [DigitalOcean with my referral link](https://m.do.co/c/fb3a14e82e13).
 You'll get $100 in credit, and I'll get $25.
 Another lucrative way to help is to buy a domain on [Gandi.net](https://gandi.link/f/ccc431ff).

-If you want to support the blog directly, send some BTC to this address: bc1qzg9lnrn2vkytfcrqvzwkqxas6fcgpeg4tsk5lv

 Thank you!